kaleabbyh/sdk/README.md

 Certainly!
-Here’s the complete Markdown content you can copy into a file:
+Here’s the complete Markdown content for how to create and publish golang packages on github:

 # SDK